Newcastle, County Wicklow: Local recreation

 In 1983, a community centre was built in Newcastle to provide space for sporting and recreational activities.
 Local organisations include the local Gaelic Athletic Association club, indoor soccer, bowls, badminton, tennis and croquet clubs.
 Newcastle is close to the beach, which is used for swimming, walking and shore angling.

 There is one pub, The Castle Inn (previously the Bridge Inn), which was rebuilt in 2008.
 There is also a shop/garage.

 Close by is Blackditch Wood, an 89-hectare (220 acre) priority woodland and wetland Nature Reserve established by Birdwatch Ireland in 2002 and classified as a special protection area.
 The project created a large wetland complex for the protection of Annex 1 birds threatened within the European Union.
 The reserve comprises a variety of habitats, including pure birch forest, fen and willow scrub, natural grasslands, a conifer plantation, 8 km of drainage ditches and farmland for grazing and crop planting, attracting a wildlife diversity, protecting threatened bird, flora and insect species.
 A series of walkways and hides allows access by the public for birdwatching.

 Transport

-Dublin Bus provides services between Newcastle and Dublin on the number 84 bus route.
+Go Ahead Ireland operates route L2 between Newcastle and Bray.
+Dublin Bus operates the peak-time only X2 route between Newcastle and Hawkins Street via University College Dublin.

 A railway station opened in Newcastle in August 1856 and was closed on 30 March 1964.

 Newcastle Aerodrome is just outside Newcastle.